jonassode/UnCiv-Australia-Mod/README.md

 - Tile Resources
   - Kangaroos, can be improved by Ecosantuary or Paddocks
   - Sharks, Shark Diving Center
+  - Opals, Hills Mines
+  - Waves, Coast
 - New wonders
-  - Melbourne cricket ground
+  - Melbourne Cricket Ground
   - Sydney Harbour Bridge
   - The Big Pineapple
   - Shrine of Remembrance
 - New natural wonder enhancers
   - Voice of the First Nations - Uluru
   - Diving Center - Great Barrier Reef
-- New tile resources
-  - Kangaros, fields, paddock
-  - Koaloas, forest, camp
-  - Opals, Hills Mines
-  - Waves, Coast ?
 - New Natural Wonders
   - Twelve Apostles (Victoria): Iconic limestone stacks off the coast of Victoria, part of the Great Ocean Road.
   - Ningaloo Reef (Western Australia): The world's largest fringing reef, known for whale sharks and being easily accessible from the shore.